zhudanhao/RevOrder/README.md

 Note: Whether to use the pretrained model does not affect the results.
 You can also choose to initialize the model randomly.

-### training for 2 epochs with lr=1e-4 and save the checkpoint
+### Train for 2 epochs with lr=1e-4 and save the checkpoint

-change the corresponding settings in final.sh
+Change the corresponding settings in final.sh.

 sh final.sh

-### training for 1 epochs with lr=1e-5 with the previous checkpoint
+### Train for 1 epoch with lr=1e-5 on the previous checkpoint
-change the corresponding settings in final.sh
+change the corresponding settings in final.sh.

 sh final.sh

 ## evaluate
-open evauate.ipynb, and run step by step
+open evauate.ipynb, and run step by step.

 ## some notes
 ### The instructions above should guide you to reproduce our results exactly.
 Feel free to contact me with any questions,  Danhao Zhu, 229369897@qq.com
-### Simply use a initial lr=1e-4, and a linear of cosin lr schedule can also reproduce our results.
-The instructions in this document have to be consistent with our paper, but is not neccessary.
+### Simply use an initial lr=1e-4, and a linear or cosin lr schedule can also reproduce our results.
+The instructions in this document have to be consistent with our paper.
+But the complication is not neccessary in practice.
 ### Indeed, we have found, with a much less training data (maybe 1/5-10/1) than our paper, and much less training steps, RevOrder can also achieve the perfect results on arithmetic problems.
 Just tune the lr~ But since this paper is underr review, we do not update our paper and the code.